rboric/react-hrm-app/README.md

 ## Conclusion

 The react-hrm-app provides an integrated solution for task management and HRM processes.
-By leveraging the capabilities of React and Firebase, the application provides a user-friendly interface and a comprehensive set of essential features.
+The application uses React and Firebase to offer a user-friendly interface and a wide range of essential features.

 ## Instructions for using the react-hrm-app: